Check in, work out, go home. For many people, the gym experience has often been about reps, circuits, and focusing exclusively on physical fitness.

 Let’s get social

-Spending time in each other’s company is actually a highly effective way to take care of our mental health – whether it’s a group walk before work or a friendly game of Scrabble on a weekday evening.
-And with most get-togethers hosted in our spacious Clubrooms, it’s also a great excuse to indulge your taste buds with a bite to eat or a cup of coffee.
+Spending time in each other’s company is a highly effective way to take care of our mental health – whether it’s a group walk before work or a friendly game of Scrabble on a weekday evening.
+And with get-togethers hosted in our spacious Clubrooms, it’s also a great excuse to indulge your taste buds with a bite to eat or a cup of coffee.